-- Die Hard — Averts this.
+- Averted.
 McClane gets a bad guy's walkie-talkie, and talks to Al the policeman, and it's made clear that the bad guys can hear everything he's saying, hence why he goes by "Roy" instead of using his real name.

-- In Live Free Or Die Hard, McClane uses the bad guy's CBs to contact the FBI.
-Partially justified in that he knew the correct frequency and had a world-class amateur hacker working for him In a World where hacking can do goddamn everything.
+- In Live Free or Die Hard, McClane uses the bad guy's CBs to contact the FBI.
+He knew the correct frequency and had a world-class amateur hacker working for him In a World... where hacking can do goddamn everything.

 - Smokey and the Bandit